mv000001/ParODE/README.md

 # ParODE

-Parallel fixed-point solver for ODEs using GPU-accelerated polynomial collocation.
+Parallel fixed-point solver for ODEs using GPU-accelerated polynomial collocation (initial version).

 ## Overview
 This method solves `dy/dt = f(y,t)` by fitting a separable basis `F(y,t)` that approximates the flow field directly, avoiding sequential integration.
+It is suited for massively parallel calculation.
+For detail see attached PDF.

 ## Features
 - Fully GPU-parallel formulation